Transient Occupancy Tax (TOT)/Tourism Marketing District (TMD)

 I rent my personal residence (or portion of) to Transients.
 Other than the TOT and TMD assessment, is there any other tax or fee that I need to remit to the City?

-It depends.
-A property is not subject to Rental Unit Tax if the residence is owner occupied; in the case where an owner is renting a portion of their residence, Rental Unit Tax would not apply.
-If a property in its entirety is rented (e.g. home or condo) for more than six (6) days in a calendar year, it is subject to Rental Unit Tax.
+Property owners who rent out all or a portion of their property for more than 6 days in a calendar year are responsible for remitting rental unit tax to the City of San Diego.
 Rental Unit Tax is assessed annually, on a calendar year basis, upon anyone who owns, operates, or manages the rental of any residential real estate.
 This includes single family residences, multiple family residences, mobile homes, trailers, apartments, bungalows, hotels, motels, and any property advertised or otherwise held out for lease or rent during the calendar year.
 For more information, visit: www.sandiego.gov/treasurer/taxesfees/btax/index.shtml

 I have a neighbor that is renting his/her residence to Transients.
 I don't think they are collecting/remitting the TOT and TMD assessment.
 What can I do?